nareshmaharaj-consultant/kubernetes_rbac_real_example/README.md

 kubectl exec -it curlo -n random-numbers -- /bin/sh
 ```

-In order to use curl with https we will need to use the ca.crt file and token in the command.
+In order to use curl with https we will need to use the certificate file `ca.crt` file and `token` in the `curl` command.

 ```bash
 cat /var/run/secrets/kubernetes.io/serviceaccount/token > TOKEN
 export TOKEN=$(cat TOKEN)
 curl -k --header "Authorization: Bearer $TOKEN" --cacert /var/run/secrets/kubernetes.io/serviceaccount/ca.crt https://kubernetes.default.svc
 ```
-For various reasons which I will let you discover how this can be shortened to
+For various reasons which I will let you discover, you will notice how this can be shortened to:

 ```bash
 export CURL_CA_BUNDLE=/var/run/secrets/kubernetes.io/serviceaccount/ca.crt